moovs/zabbix-grafana/README.md

 - get the list of updates for your BOT for that follow this link and substitute your `bot token` `https://api.telegram.org/bot<YourBOTToken>/getUpdates`
 - login to the Telegram web in your browser and find your bot by username and click on `Start` button.
 - create your new group and add here your bot.
-- now refresh this link to see you `group chat id`
+- now refresh this link to see you `group chat id`.
 > your group chat id will be start with minus sign like this `-635324858`
 - after that you can send test notification in your chat group:
 ```